JCPenney Closing 138 Stores Delayed After Outpouring Of Customer Support

 — Marvin Ellison (@MarvinJCPenney) April 19, 2017

-JCPenney is just the latest in a growing list of long-standing retail stores announcing closings amid mounting competition by online venues like Amazon.
+JCPenney is just the latest in a growing list of long-standing retail stores announcing closings amid mounting competition from online venues like Amazon.
 Kmart, Sears, HHGregg, and the Limited are just a sampling of stores which are closing some of their brick-and-mortar stores or going out of business altogether.

 List Of JCPenney Store Closures